igorceridorio/RubberDuckyPayloads/README.md

 # RubberDuckyPayloads
 This repository contains payloads examples to use with RubberDucky.
-All of them were tested with NOOBS for Raspberry Pi.
+All of them were tested with Raspian for Raspberry Pi.